National

 • A varied program of presentations across four parallel strands of thematic sessions.

-• Conference dinner at an inner city venue (to be confirmed soon) featuring the Sharing Stories through Song concert presented by Melbourne’s iconic multicultural music organisation The Boîte and featuring ARIA award winning folkloric singer Kavisha Mazzella and acclaimed writer and spoken word performer Arnold Zable.
+• Conference dinner at Eolian Hall, 836 Lygon Street, Carlton North featuring the Sharing Stories through Song concert presented by Melbourne’s iconic multicultural music organisation The Boîte and featuring ARIA award winning folkloric singer Kavisha Mazzella and acclaimed writer and spoken word performer Arnold Zable.

 Sunday 24 November 2024